-- 71. Satan in the Suburbs.
-Al Seckel. - My Father, Bertrand Russell, by Katharine Tait.
+- 71. Satan in the Suburbs, Al Seckel. - My Father, Bertrand Russell. by Katharine Tait.
 Al Seckel.
 A Matter of Life.
-Edited by Clara Urquhart.
+Edited by Clara Urguhart.
 Al Seckel.
-Essays In Skepticism.
+Essays in Skepticism.
 Al Seckel.

-75. The Problem of China, Al Seckel.
-76. Russell On General Facts by Ausonio Marras and Russell, Frege, and The " Meaning " of The Theory of Descriptions.
+The Problem of China, Al Seckel.
+76. Russell On General Facts by Ausonio Marras and Russell, Frege, and The "Meaning " of The Theory of Descriptions.
 Papers read at the 1976 Meeting of the A.P.A.
-77. Acquaintance and Naming: A Russellian Theme in Epistemology by 77.
-Acquaintance and Naming: A Russellian Theme in Epistemology by Augustin Riska and Russell on the Essence of Desire by Raymond Frey.
+77. Acquaintance and Naming: A Russellian Theme in Epistemology by Acquaintance and Naming: A Russellian Theme in Epistemology by Augustin Riska and Russell on the Essence of Desire by Raymond Frey.
 Papers read at the 1977 Meeting of the A.P.A.
-78. On Russellian Clusters by Eugene Schlossberger and Repression in Bertrand Russell's " On Education " by Howard Woodhouse.
+On Russellian Clusters by Eugene Schlossberger and Repression in Bertrand Russell's " On Education " by Howard Woodhouse.
 Papers read at the 1978 Meeting of the A.P.A.
-79. Definition and Description in Russell, 1900-1910 by Thomas Barron and Russell, and Ontological Excess by D.A.
+The Russell's Mon Education " by Howard Woodhouse.
+Papers 79.
+Definition and Description in Russell, 1900-1910 by Thomas Barron and Russell and Ontological Excess by D.A.
 Griffiths.
-Papers read at the 1979 Meeting of the A.P.A.
+Papers read at the 1979 Heeting of the A.P.A.
 80. Russell On Logical Truth.by Nicholas Griffin.
 The Author 81.
-Bertrand Russell and the Origin of the SateTheoretic Paradoretic 81.
-Bertrand Russell and the Origin of the Set-Theoretic Paradoxes by Alejandro Ricardo Garciadiego Dantan.
+Bertrand Russell and the Origin of the Set Threat Papers Bertrand Russell and the Origin of the Set-Theoretic Paradoxes By Alejandro Ricardo Garciadiego Dantan.
 The Author.
-82. Bertrand Russell, America, and the Idea of Social Justice bertrand Russell, America, and the Idea of Social Sustice by Roland Stromberg.
+Bertrand Russell, America, and the Idea of Social Justice by Roland Stromberg.
 The Author.
-83. The Relevance of Bertrand Russell To Psychology and Bertrand Russell's Conception of the Meaning of Life by Peter Granford.
+Percentage of Partrand Puscell, To Parabalagy and Partrand Puscell.
+83. The Relevance of Bertrand Russell To Psychology and Bertrand Russell's Conception of the Meaning of Life by Peter Cranford.
 The Author.
 84. Dictionary of the Mind, Matter, and Morals.
 Edited by Lester Dennon.
 Bertrand Russell Speaks His Mird.
 Tom Stanley 85.
-Bertrand Russell Library of Lester Dennon.
+Bertrand Russell Speaks His Mird.
 Tom Stanley 86.
 The Bertrand Russell Library of Lester Dennon.
 Tom Stanley 87.
 The Analysis of Mind.
 Tom Stanley 88.
 Religion and Science.
 Tom Stanley 89.
 Portraits From Memory.
 Tom Stanley.
 90. The Scientific Outlook.
 Tom Stanley.
 91. Wisdom of the West.
 Tom Stanley.
 92. The Principles of Mathematics.
 Fom Stanley.
 93. Bertrand Russell: Philosopher and Humanist.by John Lewis.
 Tom Stanley 94.
 The Good Citizen's Alphabet.
 Whitfield Cobb 95.
-West Chicken's Mathematic Cobb The dood Citizen's Arphabet, whitherd cons War Crimes in Vietnam, Whitfield Cobb.
+War Crimes in Vietnam.
+Whitfield Cobb.
+95. 96.
 Introduction to Mathematical Philosophy.
 Whitfield Cobb.
-The Prospects of Industrial Civilization.
+97. The Prospects of Industrial Civilization.
 Whitfield Cobb.
-Tractatus Logico-Philosophicus, by Wittgenstein.
+98. Tractatus Logico-Philosophicus. by Wittgenstein.
 Introduction by Bertrand Russell.
 Whitfield Cobb.
 99. Freedom Versus Organization.
 Whitfield Cobb.
-100. Bertrand Russell and His World.by Ronald Clark.
-W.W.
+100. Bertrand Russell and His World, by Ronald Clark, W.W.
 Norton.
 101. The Final Epidemic: Physicians and Scientists on Nuclear War.
 Edited by Ruth Adams and Susan Cullen.
-Physicians for Social Responsibility.
+Physicians for Social

 102. Photos, Kalinga Prize Award Ceremony.
 Paris, January 28, 1957.
-UNESCU.
+UNESCO.

 There is no charge for borrowing books.
 The borrower pays postage both ways.
-Please note the one-way postage shown below, and remit twice that amount when returning the book(s).
+Please note the che-way postage shown below, and remit twice that amount when returning the book(s).